verissimohenry/capstone-project/README.md

-# Capstone-Project VSMO Photography Conference
+# Capstone-Project VSMO Photography Conference Page

 > One paragraph statement about the project.